Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

 Antipsychotic Agents (Phenothiazines): Antacids may decrease the absorption of Antipsychotic Agents (Phenothiazines).
 Monitor therapy

 Atazanavir: Antacids may decrease the absorption of Atazanavir.
+Management: Administer antacids 1 to 2 hours before or 2 hours after atazanavir to minimize the risk of a clinically significant interaction.
 Consider therapy modification

 Bisacodyl: Antacids may diminish the therapeutic effect of Bisacodyl.
 Antacids may cause the delayed-release bisacodyl tablets to release drug prior to reaching the large intestine.
 Gastric irritation and/or cramps may occur.
+Management: Antacids should not be used within 1 hour before bisacodyl administration.
 Consider therapy modification

 Bismuth Subcitrate: Antacids may diminish the therapeutic effect of Bismuth Subcitrate.
 Management: Avoid administration of antacids within 30 minutes of bismuth subcitrate (tripotassium bismuth dicitrate) administration.
 Consider therapy modification

 Bosutinib: Antacids may decrease the serum concentration of Bosutinib.
 Management: Administer antacids more than 2 hours before or after bosutinib.
 Consider therapy modification

 Bromperidol: Antacids may decrease the absorption of Bromperidol.
 Monitor therapy